 For more details, see the Package Management overview.

-In Team Foundation Server 2017, we've added new features and functionality to work items and Kanban boards.
+In Team Foundation Server 2017, we have added new features and functionality to work items and Kanban boards.

 New work item form